lzharif/100-days-of-code/log.md

 **Today's Progress**: Today i learned some knowledge on how to build chat bots using API **Thoughts:** Love is precious <3

+### Day 57: March 4, 2018

+**Today's Progress**: Today i learned on how to do data analytics using web data.
+Link is [here](https://towardsdatascience.com/data-analytics-with-python-by-web-scraping-illustration-with-cia-world-factbook-abbdaa687a84)
+**Thoughts:** Another unique day :)

+### Day 58: March 5, 2018

+**Today's Progress**: Today i learned on how to build CMS using Google Apps Script.
+Tutorial is in [here](https://medium.freecodecamp.org/use-google-sheets-and-google-apps-script-to-build-a-blog-cms-c2eab3fb0b2b)
+**Thoughts:** No thought on programming today

+### Day 59: March 6, 2018

+**Today's Progress**: Today i create a repo for my research group on classifying White Blood Cells using Machine Learning.
+Link in [here](https://github.com/zharfi/GRSV-Research)
+**Thoughts:** Having a new life means I have to adopt a new habit. hmmm..